 Fortunately, converting your clinic to a more sustainable facility doesn’t have to be difficult.
 There are a few simple, actionable ways you can start making that transition now, allowing you to carry your values over to your workplace, as well.

 In addition to water waste and toxic chemicals, medical clinics are also terrible at wasting paper, too.
 In general, healthcare facilities use approximately 2 billion pounds of paper each year, adding to the already overflowing landfills around the globe.
-To help offset this, you can look into using electronic health records (EHR) for your office, minimizing the amount of paper your clinic uses and wastes.
+To help offset this, you can look into using medical records storage systems that can help you transition to electronic health records (EHR) for your office, minimizing the amount of paper your clinic uses and wastes.

 Try Greener Materials

-It can be hard to get rid of your clinic’s paper trail, especially since many records are still transmitted through fax, due to HIPAA requirements.
+It can be hard to get rid of your clinic’s paper trail, especially since many records are still transmitted through hipaa compliant faxing service, due to HIPAA requirements.
 Instead, you should consider introducing greener materials at your office.
 Use recyclable paper and, of course, create a designated recycle bin for waste that isn’t protected health information (PHI).

 Many ink pens and pencils these days are also made from recycled materials, so you can use those in your office, too.
 Even your clinic’s bathroom can be greened up with biodegradable soaps and recycled paper towels.